zlogic/mendix-docs/content/en/docs/refguide/runtime/tracing-in-runtime.md

 ### All settings

 Below we list the ones that are supported by the Mendix runtime.
-See [Configure the SDK](https://opentelemetry.io/docs/languages/java/configuration/#environment-variables-and-system-properties) for a reference on the settings that are prefixed with `otel,`.
+See [Configure the SDK](https://opentelemetry.io/docs/languages/java/configuration/#environment-variables-and-system-properties) for a reference on the settings that are prefixed with `otel.`.

 In Mendix 10.19.0 and above, the Java Agent can be configured through system properties, which can be added to the **Extra JVM parameters** field (for example, `-Dotel.exporter.otlp.traces.endpoint`), or set through environment variables.